Robert Fulton: Personal life

 Fulton died in 1815 in New York City from tuberculosis (then known as "consumption").
 He had been walking home on the frozen Hudson River when one of his friends, Thomas Addis Emmet, fell through the ice.
 In rescuing his friend, Fulton got soaked with icy water.
 He is believed to have contracted pneumonia.
 When he got home, his sickness worsened.
 He was diagnosed with consumption and died at 49 years old.
-After his death, his widow remarried to Charles Augustus Dale on November 26, 1816.
+After his death, his widow married Charles Augustus Dale on November 26, 1816.

 He is buried in the Trinity Church Cemetery for Trinity Church (Episcopal) at Wall Street in New York City, near other notable Americans such as former U.S. Secretaries of the Treasury, Alexander Hamilton and Albert Gallatin.
 His descendants include Cory Lidle, a former Major League Baseball pitcher.

 Legacy

 Posthumous honors

 The Commonwealth of Pennsylvania donated a marble statue of Fulton to the National Statuary Hall Collection in the United States Capitol.
 Fulton was also honored for his development of steamship technology in New York City's Hudson-Fulton Celebration of the Centennial in 1909.
 A replica of his first steam-powered steam vessel, Clermont, was built for the occasion.

 Five ships of the United States Navy have borne the name USS Fulton in honor of Robert Fulton.

 Fulton Hall at the United States Merchant Marine Academy houses the Department of Marine Engineering and included laboratories for diesel and steam engineering, refrigeration, marine engineering, thermodynamics, materials testing, machine shop, mechanical engineering, welding, electrical machinery, control systems, electric circuits, engine room simulators and graphics.

 Bronze statues of Fulton and Christopher Columbus represent commerce on the balustrade of the galleries of the Main Reading Room in the Thomas Jefferson Building of the Library of Congress on Capitol Hill in Washington, D.C.
 They are two of 16 historical figures, each pair representing one of the 8 pillars of civilization.

 The Guatemalan government in 1910 erected a bust of Fulton in one of the parks of Guatemala City.

 In 2006, Fulton was inducted into the "National Inventors Hall of Fame" in Alexandria, Virginia.